camaraproject/Governance/ProjectCharter.md

 When amending or adopting any policy applicable to the Project, LF Projects will publish such policy, as to be amended or adopted, on its web site at least 30 days prior to such policy taking effect; provided, however, that in the case of any amendment of the Trademark Policy or Terms of Use of LF Projects, any such amendment is effective upon publication on LF Projects’ web site.

-All Project participants must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Project participants by the Steering Committee, regardless of competitive interests.
+All Project participants must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Project participants by the TSC, regardless of competitive interests.
 Put another way, the Project team must not seek to exclude any Project participant based on any criteria, requirement, or reason other than those that are reasonable and applied on a non-discriminatory basis to all Project participants.

 LF Projects will hold title to all trade or service marks used by the Project (“Project Trademarks”), whether based on common law or registered rights, and domain names and code repository accounts.
 Project Trademarks will be transferred and assigned to LF Projects to hold on behalf of the Project.
-Any use of any Project Trademarks by collaborators in the Project will be in accordance with the license from LF Projects and inure to the benefit of LF Projects.
+Any use of any Project Trademarks by collaborators in the Project will be in accordance with the license from LF Projects and insure to the benefit of LF Projects.

 Under no circumstances will the Project undertake or will LF Projects be expected or required to undertake any action on behalf of the Project that is inconsistent with the tax status or purpose, as applicable, of LF Projects or its affiliates.

 ## Amendment

-This Charter may be amended by a two-thirds vote of the entire Steering Committee and is subject to approval by LF Projects.
+This Charter may be amended by a two-thirds vote of two-thirds of the TSC and is subject to approval by LF Projects.